 This is a fizzy and festive dessert wine from Italy that will be great with cakes or something chocolaty.
 Sweet, but not terribly so, like a raspberry or black cherry soda with a hint of alcohol, only 7 percent.
 Delightful.
 About $20.

 Next Slideshow Traditional Thanksgiving Dinner Menu

 Traditional Thanksgiving Dinner MenuThis Thanksgiving meal will stun your guests when they gather around the table.
-Here's how to make a wow-worthy traditional Thanksgiving menu with all of the classics: turkey, potatoes, cranberry sauce, and more.Begin Slideshow »
+Here's your traditional Thanksgiving dinner menu list starring all of the classics: turkey, potatoes, cranberry sauce, and more.Begin Slideshow »